davidonete/tiled_integration_plugin/index.md

 **7.-** If everything went well, you should see your imported assets in the place where you specified it as well as a new dropdown option on the Control Panel from where you can manage your imported assets.
 From this menu you will be able to do the following:
    - **Status:** Check if the asset or the file has any issues.
-   - **Asset Location:** The location of the Unreal Engine Asset.
+   - **Asset Location:** See and navigate to the location of the Unreal Engine Asset.
-   - **Source Location:** The location of the Tiled Asset.
+   - **Source Location:** See and navigate to the location of the Tiled Asset.
-   - **Auto Reimport:** If the plugin should reimport the Tiled Asset when it detects a change.
+   - **Auto Reimport:** Set if the plugin should reimport the Tiled Asset when it detects a change.
-   - **Dependencies:** List of Tiled Assets that the selected asset depends on.
+   - **Dependencies:** Check the list of Tiled Assets that the selected asset depends on.
-   - **Used By:** List of Tiled Assets that use the selected asset.
+   - **Used By:** Check the list of Tiled Assets that use the selected asset.
    - **Reimport:** Manually reimport the selected asset.
    - **Refresh:** Refresh the information in the Control Panel.
    - **Delete:** Delete the selected asset from Unreal Engine and it's dependencies.